metno/vagrant-s-enda/README.md

 You have now started a VM with services that you can access from you local machine on the IP `10.10.10.10`.
 This is a private address and not accessible from  other machines.

+See [Vagrant](https://www.vagrantup.com/) documentation for more information about [Command-Line Interface](https://www.vagrantup.com/docs/cli).

 ### Endpoints

 These are the endpoint you have access to.